 Being employee-centric is one of Criterion’s corporate values.
 As part of this, we are continually looking for new ways to support our employees’ professional development and career goals.
-Therefore, in 2021, we invested in launching a mentorship program, better organizing our training program, and hosting summer interns.
-These three programs form the pillars of Criterion University, a centralized resource and benefit for all of employees.
+Therefore, in 2021, we launched Criterion University, a centralized resource and benefit for all of employees.
 The three pillars of this program are a mentoring program, a training program, and an internship program.

 Criterion offers tuition reimbursement for external training and provides a variety of internal management, technical, and other types of corporate training.

 Criterion holds one four-month mentoring session per year.
 Mentees are teamed with mentors from among the company’s management and senior leadership to help them plan and navigate the next stage of their careers.

 Having the opportunity to be part of the Criterion mentoring program has been extremely beneficial for me.
 It made me feel like I am not alone in figuring out complex managerial items.
 In addition, my mentor presented great ideas for work/life balance.
 I am grateful to have been included in the mentor program and look forward to continued discussions with my mentor!